Candy canes are a yearly holiday tradition, but if your dog eats one, it could spell disaster.

 The pet poison helpline is a contact number you should have saved in your contact list!

 Since Xylitol toxicity can cause both low blood glucose and low potassium levels, the vet will do blood work to rule out a number of things.
 Signs of hypoglycemia and even severe hypoglycemia are common.
-It is important to share with your vet or DVM how much Xylitol they potentially got into it and what the human treats were they ingested.
+It is important to share with your vet or DVM how much Xylitol they potentially got into and what human treats were ingested.
 Was it sugar-free chewing gum like Trident, chewable vitamins, or breath mints?
 All of these have the potential to have toxic effects.

 Your pooch may require hospitalization for blood sugar monitoring, dextrose administration, IV fluids, liver protectants, and any other supportive care that may be needed.
 Your dog will likely need critical care.
 Write down the symptoms of xylitol poisoning you see and let your vet know immediately.
 Large amounts of vomiting and diarrhea are a vet emergency.

 Xylitol ingestion is very serious!
 It doesn't matter what the body weight is of your dog and even large dogs can ingest enough to make them very sick.